 |The Hunchback of Notre Dame||25|

 Special effects include on-set physical, mechanical and in-camera effects and should not be confused with digital / visual effects (which is exactly what the BBC did again yesterday!).
-Films by Peter Jackson take up four out of the top five places, revealing his love of real-world, on set trickery.
+Hollywood films by Peter Jackson take up four out of the top five places, revealing his love of real-world, on set trickery.

 |Films with largest Special Effects Departments (1994-2013)|